JereKuusela/valheim-infinity_hammer/publish/README.md

 - `hammer ... from=x,z,y`: Overrides the player position when doing area selection.
 - `hammer_add_piece_components`: Adds the Piece component to every object which allows copying them with PlanBuild mod.
 - `hammer_blueprint [file name]`: Selects a Build Share or a Plan Build blueprint located on your computer.
+- `hammer_command [command]`: Executes the given command.
+Replaces command values with coordinates, angle and scale.
 - `hammer_config [key] [value]`: Toggles or sets configuration values.
 For lists, the given value is toggled on or off (`remove_blacklist` or `select_blacklist`).
 - `hammer_freeze`: Toggles whether the mouse affects placement position.
 Allows moving around while the object's position is frozen.
 - `hammer_grid [precision] [center=current]`: Restricts possible placement coordinates.
 Using the same command removes the restriction.